 Luxury Hiking in New Zealand

 The combination of opulent travel and exploring New Zealand’s great outdoors on foot makes for an unforgettable Kiwi holiday.
 Start your day with a hike through virgin rainforest alongside stunning fiord scenery before winding down over a gourmet meal in a luxurious wilderness lodge.
-Our tours are a truly intimate and authentic outdoor experience – do they sound enticing yet?
+Our tours are a truly intimate and authentic travel experience – do they sound enticing yet?

 Combining luxury and landscapes

 Picture yourself flying over the jagged peaks and emerald rainforests of Milford Sound in a helicopter before landing in a gloriously isolated valley in Fiordland National Park.
 Lunch is fresh and delicious and the afternoon is spent exploring the stunning surroundings on foot.
-Venturing to the Martins Bay seal colony, observing cheeky fur seals up close in their unspoiled natural habitat is a unique privilege.
+Venturing to the Martins Bay seal colony and observing cheeky fur seals up close in their unspoiled natural habitat is a unique privilege.
 Sometimes we also spot the endangered Fiordland Crested Penguin – a very rare and memorable wildlife encounter.
 They’re a species that is endemic to New Zealand and are identified by a distinctive yellow crest that runs above their eye.

 New Zealand is where many adventure activities were first invented, including jet boating!
 We finish the day with a thrilling jet boat ride to the beautiful Martins Bay Lodge, located deep in the wilderness and accessible only by helicopter.
 Private rooms, hot showers and gourmet food and wine make this a beautifully indulgent evening.
-Experiences like these are part of every day on the World Heritage tour; we are experts in combining elements of comfort with the natural beauty for which our country is so renowned.
+Experiences like these are part of every day on the Grand Explorer or World Heritage tours; we are experts in combining elements of comfort with the natural beauty for which our country is so renowned.

 Special places, special people